material-motion/material-motion/specifications/directors.md

 The primary goal of this restriction is to minimize the number of novel APIs a director must interact with.
 A transaction is the preferred bridge between a director and a scheduler.

-**API invocation order**: The director's methods must be invoked in the following order over the lifetime of the director:

-1. `setPlanEmitter`
-2. `setUp`

----

-<p style="text-align:center"><tt>feature: tear-down</tt></p>

-Directors may implement a `tearDown` function.
-This function is invoked when the associated scheduler is about to terminate.

 **Tear down API**: The `tearDown` function, if implemented, is invoked when the director's corresponding scheduler is about to terminate.

 Pseudo-code example: